 What is the Northumbria Local Appropriate Adult Scheme?

-The Northumbria Local Appropriate Adult Scheme (NLAAS) is the first of its kind in England, giving University of Sunderland students the chance to volunteer as appropriate adults while studying.
-Set up by our Criminology team, the scheme tackles a regional shortage and offers unique experience working with the police.
+The Northumbria Local Appropriate Adult Scheme (NLAAS) is the first of its kind in England.
+It gives our students the chance to volunteer as appropriate adults while studying.
+Set up by our Criminology team, the scheme addresses a regional shortage and offers unique experience working with the police.

-Volunteers are trained under the Police and Criminal Evidence Act (PACE) and support vulnerable adults in custody – explaining processes, rights, and entitlements.
-The aim is to provide 24/7 on-call coverage across four custody suites, helping you build valuable foundational knowledge for the role.
+Volunteers are trained under the Police and Criminal Evidence Act (PACE).
+You'll support vulnerable adults in custody by explaining processes, rights, and entitlements.
+The aim is to provide 24/7 on-call coverage across four custody suites.
+This helps you build valuable foundational knowledge for the role.

-You can also take part in a placement module, and we’ll support you in tailoring the experience to suit your goals and development.
+You can also take part in a placement module.
+We’ll support you in tailoring the experience to suit your goals and development.

 "I enjoyed everything about volunteering on the Scheme as I learnt a lot from the officers I worked with, such as how to deal with certain situations and how they collect samples of evidence from detainees.
 All the teams I’ve worked with, including the current NLAAS team, are all lovely people, and we always help each other out if we don’t understand something."
 Rosealina, BSc (Hons) Criminology graduate and previous volunteer.